 Facing a domestic violence charge is stressful.
 It is a very serious matter that should always be handled with the highest level of care, sensitivity, and professionalism.
 There is no doubt that domestic violence remains a serious problem in Massachusetts and throughout the country.
 At the same time, false accusations of domestic violence happen..
 It is your constitutional right to always be presumed innocent until proven guilty.
 Every person has the right to have their day in court before a judge or a jury.

-At Nate Amendola Defense, our Massachusetts domestic violence defense lawyers have the professional expertise that you can rely on.
-We are here to be your first call and your last call when facing criminal charges.
+At Nate Amendola Defense, our Massachusetts criminal defense lawyers have the domestic violence expertise that you can rely on.
+We are here to be your first and last call when facing criminal charges.
 No matter the nature of the charges or the specific allegations, our legal team is more than ready to help.
 To arrange a completely confidential, no obligation consultation with a top Massachusetts domestic violence defense attorney, please contact us today.

 It’s not too late

 Frequently Asked Questions

 When it comes to DV accusations, we stand by the principle of “innocent until proven guilty”.
 Our attorneys vigorously challenge the prosecution’s case, examine the evidence, scrutinize police procedures, and explore all possible defenses.
 We possess in-depth knowledge of Massachusetts’s domestic violence laws and nuances of the legal system, enabling us to build robust defense strategies tailored to each client’s unique circumstances.
 Common defense strategies are:

 As in any type of case, false accusations can occur in domestic violence cases for various reasons, including revenge, jealousy, divorce proceedings, custody battles, or personal gain.
 Our legal team will conduct a thorough investigation to gather evidence that supports the defense’s claim of false accusations.
 This may involve locating witnesses, uncovering contradictory statements, and presenting any evidence that challenges the credibility of the accuser.